hyeok-jong/DCGAN/README.md

 ## 2.2 160 size with same model
 For this, one should change codes in `dataloader.py`, `trainer.py`.
 That' all.
-I added annotations for those file with emoji 🤓.
+I added annotations for those files with emoji 🤓.

 ## 2.3  160 size and add more convs and transconvs.
 For this one need to change codes in `dataloader.py`, `trainer.py`, `Generator.py`, `Discriminator.py`.
-I added annotations for those file with emoji 🦢.
+I added annotations for those files with emoji 🦢.